6. Run your service

 cp .env.example .env

-make start-all
+make start-all-local

-command must remain running in your terminal.
+The command must remain running in your terminal.
 Open another terminal to run other commands.

 You can stop the services with ctrl+c